Medromenax/pytholic/README.md

 trinity()
 ```

+For more information, access https://pytholic.readthedocs.io/

 ## Contribute please 🇻🇦

 As I said, this project was made as a form of penance, there's nothing special on it, but it can be improved.
-So if you are a catholic and a developer, please, consider helping this small project become something really great.
+So if you are a catholic and a developer, please, consider helping this small project.

 # *Viva Cristo Rei!*